omopockettool/omo-dreams/README.md

 ## 🌙 Features

 - **Dream Journaling**: Record and organize your dreams with rich text descriptions
-- **Smart Tagging**: Categorize dreams with custom tags and autocomplete suggestions
+- **Smart Pattern Recognition**: Categorize dreams with custom patterns and autocomplete suggestions
 - **Date Tracking**: Keep track of when each dream occurred
 - **Clean Interface**: Modern, intuitive design optimized for iOS
 - **Data Persistence**: Secure local storage using SwiftData